 The BEST full body kettlebell workout, pairing kettlebell strength training exercises with powerful, low impact cardio exercises.
 No kettlebell?
 We’ve included modifications so you can do the entire workout with a single dumbbell.
 Build strength and burn calories with this no jumping kettlebell workout at home.

 No kettlebell?
-No problem, you can do this entire workout with a single dumbbell (follow Rachel on the left in the workout video above).
+No problem.
+You can do this entire workout with a single dumbbell (follow Rachel on the left in the workout video).

 Free 2-Week Strength Program

 Can You Do A Full Body Workout With Just A Kettlebell?